How to remove dirt, stains and scuffs from suede footwear

 Suede attracts moisture and moisture attracts dirt.
 So the first thing to do is to make sure your suede shoes are completely dry before you clean them.
 Otherwise you might spread dirt rather than lifting it, creating a bigger stain.

-We recommend stuffing your shoes with newspaper or absorbent paper to retain their shape (you could also use a shoe tree or last).
+We recommend stuffing your shoes with newspaper or absorbent paper to retain their shape (you could also use a shoe tree or shoe-last).
 Then leave them to air dry.
 If the weather is good, you can put them outside but leaving them outside of a cupboard or drawer, in a dry room, for a couple of days should do the trick.

 You can use a fan or cool air blower to speed things up, but don’t use a hot hair dryer, it will dry out the natural oils that keep suede supple and could make stains harder to get out.
 Never put suede shoes in a washing machine or tumble drier, the heat, moisture and motion can all cause damage.